Cloudlynx/docs/gettingstarted.rst

 3. The command prompt of sftp is shown now.
 Type either help or ? to see all available commands.
 Please see the documentation of sftp for more details.

+.. sidebar:: **Note:**

-**Note:** Please see chapter 3.1.3 for instructions on how to configure OpenSSH and add the private key to the ssh agent.
+   Please see chapter 3.1.3 for instructions on how to configure OpenSSH and add the private key to the ssh agent.

 sftp Between a Local Windows Computer and a Linux Instance
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""